When Is the Best Time

 Breakwater on the East Coast

-The northern part of Taiwan and the Taipei area are colder than the south, like in Kaohsiung and Kenting.
+The northern part of Taiwan and the Taipei area is colder than the south, like in Kaohsiung and Kenting.
 Being there for quite a while, we learned that the weather forecast gives you an indication.
 Still, often it's better than predicted, especially in the drier season from November to April.
 Find more weather details here: Monthly Weather Taipei - Taiwan North — Monthly Weather Tainan - Taiwan South

 Spectacular Sunrise and Sunset